 Golfers Elbow injections: what are the options?

-Traditionally, doctors used cortisone or steroid injection for Golfers elbow.
+Traditionally, doctors used cortisone or steroid injections for Golfer elbow.
 However, we now know that cortisone is potentially harmful to elbow tendonitis.
 Evidence suggests that while cortisone reduces pain in the tennis elbow in the short term, people often do worse at three months.
 Unfortunately, however, we don’t have data for Golfer’s elbow.
 So, in general, we try to dissuade people from having a steroid injection for Golfers elbow.

 Dr. Masci has written a summary on injections in tendonitis, including Golfer’s Elbow.